For the pad Thai sauce:

 - 4 tbsp roasted salted peanuts, roughly chopped

-- spring onion red chilli slivers, to garnish (optional)
+- 1 red chilli, cut into slivers, to garnish (optional)

 Make the pad Thai sauce by placing all the ingredients in a small saucepan.
 Bring to a boil, then reduce the heat and simmer on low for about 2 minutes.
 Turn off the heat and set aside.